-In early 2014, Canada and the United States entered into an intergovernmental agreement (the "IGA") to facilitate compliance with FATCA by Canadian financial institutions.
-Under the IGA, Alaris (and its subsidiaries) (i) registered with the IRS and acquired identifying numbers, (ii) perform specified diligence to determine whether they have any "U.S. reportable accounts" and (iii) beginning in 2016, will annually report information to the CRA about their US "account holders", which could include certain of Alaris' shareholders.
-The CRA will provide information about U.S. reportable accounts to the U.S. Internal Revenue Service (or "IRS") in a manner consistent with the protections provided in the Canada-U.S. tax treaty.
-Alaris and its subsidiaries will continue refining diligence procedures to meet their obligations under FATCA.
+Under the IGA and the Canadian legislation enacted to implement the IGA (the "Canada IGA Legislation"), Alaris (and its subsidiaries) (i) registered with the IRS and acquired identifying numbers, (ii) performed, and will continue to perform, specified diligence to determine whether they have any "U.S. reportable accounts" and (iii) beginning in 2016, has annually reported, and will continue to annually report, information to the Canada Revenue Agency ("CRA") about their US "account holders", which could include certain of Alaris' shareholders.
+Also, under the Canada IGA Legislation, a shareholder of Alaris may be required to provide identity, residency and other information to Alaris (and may be subject to penalties for failing to do so) that, in the case of certain U.S. persons or certain non-U.S. entities controlled by certain U.S. persons, Alaris would then report to the CRA and which the CRA would then report to the IRS.
+The CRA has reported, and will report, such information about U.S. reportable accounts and such U.S. persons and non-U.S. entities to the IRS pursuant to the exchange-of-information provisions in the Canada-U.S. tax treaty.

-Equity and debt interests that are regularly traded on an established securities market are not treated as "financial accounts" under the IGA.
+Nevertheless, under the Canada IGA Legislation, equity and debt interests that are regularly traded on an established securities market are not treated as "financial accounts".
 If the Common Shares are regularly traded on an established securities market, Alaris will not be required to provide information to the CRA about U.S. holders of Common Shares.
 The Common Shares are regularly traded on an established securities market and as such, Alaris does not expect to report information about US holders of its Common Shares to the CRA under FATCA.
 However, should the Common Shares no longer be considered to be regularly traded on an established securities market, Alaris' reporting obligations under FATCA may change.